Hughes Electronics

-Hughes Electronics Corporation was formed in 1985, when Hughes Aircraft was sold by the Howard Hughes Medical Institute to General Motors for $5.2 billion.
+Hughes Electronics Corporation was an American electronics company formed in 1985, when Hughes Aircraft was sold by the Howard Hughes Medical Institute to General Motors for $5.2 billion.
 Surviving parts of Hughes Electronics are today known as DirecTV Group, while the automotive divisions became Aptiv.

+History

-On June 5, 1985, General Motors was announced as the winner of a secretive five month, sealed-bid auction.
+On June 5, 1985, General Motors was announced as the winner of a secretive five-month, sealed-bid auction.
 Other bidders included Ford Motor Company and Boeing.
 The purchase was completed on December 20, 1985, for an estimated $5.2 billion, with $2.7 billion in cash and the remainder in 50 million shares of GM Class H stock.
 On December 31, 1985, General Motors merged Hughes Aircraft with its Delco Electronics unit to form Hughes Electronics Corporation, an independent subsidiary.